 Activity Fee Refund Policy

 To register your child for a seat in our program a down payment is required for each week.
-This consists of the activity fee for your child to participate in the weekly trips.
-In order to get the best rates, we must purchase tickets in spring, and in some cases the previous winter.
-Therefore, this is non-refundable and non-transferable to other weeks.
+This consists of the activity fee for your child to participate in the weekly field trips.
+Because of the ever changing situation with Covid-19 all activity fees are fully refundable prior to June 12, 2021.
+After this date activity fees will not be refundable.

 Remaining Activity Fee Due Date

-For those that register for 7 or more weeks have an option to delay 50% of their activity fee’s due at registration.
-The other half of the activity fee is due any time prior to June 1, 2018.
-Any remaining activity fee’s paid after that date will have a $50 late fee assessed.
+At registration, 50% of your activity fees are due as part of your deposit.
+The other half of the activity fee is due prior to June 1st.
+Any remaining activity fees paid after that date will have a $50 late fee assessed.

-Tuition is due on the first day of each week you have registered for.
-Any payment received after Tuesday and is considered late.
-The late tuition fee is $30 and will be assessed on that week’s tuition cost.
+Tuition is due on the first day of each week you are registered.
+Any payment received after close of business Tuesday, is considered late.
+The late tuition fee is $30 and will be assessed on that week's tuition cost.

 Food & Water

-Campers bring their own lunches from home.
-A refrigerator will be provided to store lunches.
-Please pack both a morning and afternoon snack and label with the camper’s name.
-Because our goal is to get kids out and experiencing summer we ask that kids bring water with them to camp.
-Sugar-based beverages are discouraged.
+Campers bring their own lunches from home each day.
+Lunches are kept in their cubby.
+Please pack both a morning and afternoon snack labeled with the camper’s name.
+Because our goal is to get kids out and experiencing summer, we ask that kids bring water with them to camp.

-The State of Maryland’s current law on booster seats is that a child who is younger than 8 years must be in a booster seat, unless they are 4’9” in height.
-If your child needs a booster one must be left with him/her at drop off.
+The State of Maryland’s current law for booster seats is that a child who is younger than 8 years of age must be in a booster seat, unless they are 4’9” in height.
+If your camper needs a booster, one must be left with them at drop off on Monday and can be picked up on Friday.
+Please make sure that the booster is labeled on the underside with a sharpie.

 Please do not bring valuables to camp.
 This includes electronics, such as cell phones and tablets.
-Active Minds is not responsible for lost or stolen items.
-We have a set of tablets that are used in
+Active Minds Learning Camp, LLC is not responsible for lost or stolen items.
+We have a set of tablets that are used in structured station time, and as incentives.
+We also cannot verify what games, or content, is on personal devices; so to ensure all children are not exposed to anything age inappropriate, we require campers to leave personal devices at home.

-Before care starts at 7:30am and the regular camp day begins at 8:30am.
-You cannot drop campers off before their set time, regardless of any staff that may be in the building.
+Before care starts at 7:00am (7:30am in Bel Air), and the regular camp day begins at 8:30am.
+You cannot drop campers off before their set time, regardless of any staff members who may be in the building.
+If you need to drop off early for something please Brightwheel message ahead to make sure we have extra space.

-You must make Active Minds Learning Camp, LLC aware of any court orders relating to any child.
+You must make Active Minds Learning Camp, LLC aware of any court orders related to any camper.
 Please provide a copy of the court order for our records.
-If someone is specifically not allowed to pick up a child, please make the director aware of this and note it in your authorized pick up form.
+If someone is specifically not allowed to pick up a camper, please make the director aware of this and note it on your authorized pick up form.

 Hot & Inclement Weather

-Our daily schedule can be modified due to unseasonable hot weather or rain.
-We will monitor the weather daily throughout the week to ensure that we can accomplish as much of our experiential program as possible.
-Some weather issues are unavoidable and we are planning alternative activities that we could do when bad weather takes the entire day away.
+Our daily schedule can be modified due to unseasonably hot weather or rain.
+We will monitor weather daily and throughout the week to ensure that we can accomplish as much of our experiential program as possible.
+All decisions are made in the best interests of the campers safety.

-In the unfortunate event that your child is injured, we are trained to provide emergency care, while getting emergency help.
-It is imperative that you are reachable by phone because doctors and hospitals will not treat children with non-life threatening injuries without a parent’s presence
+In the unfortunate event that your child is injured, we are trained to provide emergency care, while awaiting emergency help.
+It is imperative that you are reachable by phone because doctors and hospitals may not treat children with non-life threatening injuries without a parent's presence.

 In case of emergency requiring immediate attention, Active Minds staff will: